aralroca/aralroca.com/posts/teaful.md

 }
 ```

-If you want the optimize value to be only for one component and not for all you can register it with:
+If you want the optimistic update to be only for one component and not for all, you can register it with:

 ```js
 const [count, setCount] = useStore.count(0, onAfterUpdate);